 The colony was lost without a trace.
 The only clue was a cryptic carving: “C-R-O” in the bark of a tree.
 Nearby, on the ruins of a wooden fence, someone had scratched out “CROATOAN”—the name of a neighboring Native American community, home to Manteo’s tribe.
 White prepared to travel there, but a hurricane was brewing, and his men refused to go any further.
 They left and the colonists were never found.

 What had happened?
 Were there any survivors?
 To this day, the Lost Colony remains a mystery, and theories about its fate are numerous.
 Local legend has it that soon after the colony’s disappearance, a fair-haired baby girl was seen playing among the children of the Croatoan, and there she happily grew into a graceful young maid.
 Could she have been Virginia Dare?

-THE LOST COLONY is a distinctive, full-bodied blend of Syrah, Malbec, and Cabernet Franc sourced from warm reaches of Dry Creek Valley in Sonoma County.
+THE LOST COLONY is a distinctive, full-bodied blend of Syrah, Malbec, and Cabernet Franc sourced from warm reaches of Alexander Valley in Sonoma County.
 Each glass of THE LOST COLONY invites you to uncover its secrets and surrender to earthy flavors of oak and tobacco, subtle notes of black and red berries, and harmonious hints of spices.